Bring 'Em Back!1 of 12

-With so many movies going on, we've highlighted some MCU alumnus that we would suggest could be called back into action one more time.
+With everybody theoretically on the table, we've highlighted some MCU alumni that we would suggest could be called back into action one more time.

 Doc Samson2 of 12Leonard Samson may not have gotten super when Ty Burrell played him in The Incredible Hulk, but that doesn’t mean the Hulk’s psychiatrist wouldn’t have a place in the MCU if he returned.